Sonam LhosarBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 The Tamangs divide their year into 12 months or cycles, each representing a zodiac animal symbol.
 This follows the same order as Lunar New Year and it is said that in Nepal, a long time back when there was no calendar, they used to use the 12 zodiac symbols system to calculate a person’s age too.

 Like other different communities or countries, the Tamangs also celebrate their new year festival with great joy and religious fervor which normally can last from a minimum of five days to a maximum of fifteen days depending on the place and social status.

-As the preparation of the Lhosar, the Tamang community clean and decorate their house by painting, etc. to welcome the new year.
+As the preparation for the Lhosar, the Tamang community cleans and decorate their house by painting, etc. to welcome the new year.
 The Stupas, Chortens, Monasteries, and mountain tops along with House Rooftops are also decorated with colorful prayer flags (consisting of five colors representing five elements) and decorative items are placed with the intention to bring peace, protection, and harmony.

 On the first day of the new year, Tamang Family and friends visit Monasteries and Stupas dressed up in their traditional attires.
 During this occasion, the Buddhist monks perform dances with masks and typical attires too.
-And, the monks make different Ritual Performance with the purpose of expelling the negative forces and bringing positivity for the families and the people in general.
+And, the monks make different Ritual Performances with the purpose of expelling the negative forces and bringing positivity to the families and the people in general.

 Celebration of Sonam Lhosar